Grover Hill, Ohio

 Grover Hill is a village in Paulding County, Ohio, United States.
 The population was 382 at the 2020 census.
-The village is named after President Grover Cleveland.
+The village is named after President Grover Cleveland and congressman W. D. Hill.

 History

 Grover Hill was a boomtown, created as a stop on the railroad.
 A comprehensive history of the town and nearby communities was self-published by Laurence R. Hipp, a longtime resident of Grover Hill.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.28 sqmi, all of which is land.